LovelaceC/Zea/content/hacking/computer-hacking/contents/clientside/introduction.md

 title: Introduction to Client-Side Attacks
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Computer Hacking
+fold: Computer Cracking
 ---

 In this section, we are going to start talking about Client-Side Attacks.
 So,